-Before you attend your examination it is important that you are prepared and know what is expected of you during this time.
+Before you attend your face to face or online assessments and examinations it is important that you are prepared and know what is expected of you during this time.

-If you are sitting examinations on Bentley Campus you must show your Curtin student ID card, which is to be placed on their desk for Invigilators to check during reading time.
+If you are sitting a face to face examination at a Curtin Campus you must show your Curtin student ID card, which is to be placed on their desk for Invigilators to check during reading time.
 If you do not have your ID card you will not be permitted entry to the examination venue, and will be directed to Curtin Connect to obtain an ID card.

 No additional time will be provided to sit the examination after you obtain your new card, nor will you be admitted into the examination after the first hour has elapsed.
 Curtin Connect will operate extended opening hours during the examination period to facilitate this process, and provisions will be made for students who are unable to pay for their ID card at the time of issue.

-If the examination is held at a location other than Bentley Campus, a driver’s licence or passport is acceptable as photographic identification until an ID card can be obtained.
+If the examination is held at a location other than Perth Campus, a driver’s licence or passport is acceptable as photographic identification until an ID card can be obtained.

 To find out how to obtain your student ID card go to the student details and ID page.